-Kansas GOP tries keep House seat with novice candidate
+Kansas GOP tries to hold House seat with novice candidate

 The district represented by retiring GOP Rep. Lynn Jenkins leans Republican and President Donald Trump carried it by nearly 17 percentage points two years ago.
 Republican Steve Watkins emerged from a bruising seven-person primary that saw one opponent label him a “fraud” and some local leaders question his commitment to the party.

-Democratic nominee Paul Davis, a former Kansas House minority leader and Lawrence attorney, carried the district in an unsuccessful run for governor in 2014 and raised $3.6 million for his congressional race.
+“I just can’t trust Steve Watkins,” said Allan Willis, a 44-year-old Democrat and excavating foreman from Topeka.

-Davis pitched himself to voters as a commonsense centrist who worked with Republicans during his legislative career.
-He started his campaign by promising that he wouldn’t support Democratic leader Nancy Pelosi for House speaker should Democrats recapture a majority.
+Willis voted for Democrat Democrat Paul Davis, a former Kansas House minority leader and Lawrence attorney, who carried the district in an unsuccessful run for governor in 2014 and raised $3.6 million for his congressional race.

 Most Read Nation & World Stories